Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/01. NodeJS Under the Hood/README.md

     $ npm install -g learnyounode
     $ learnyounode
     ```
-1. Watch or read all the required videos and resources and take notes.
+    Watch or read all the required videos and resources and take notes.
 (2x speed will make things go faster!)

 ## Stretch Challenges

 1. Use node's native `http` module to query the Giphy API.
+You can follow this [tutorial](https://www.makeschool.com/online-courses/tutorials/giphy-search-app-with-node-js/your-node-environment)